IguanaBen/scabn/readme.txt

 = 1.9.7 =
   * Code in 1.9.6 didn't fix warnings about before/after widget.
 Moved functionality to widget class from display as not all variables getting passed to function.

+= 1.9.8 =
+  * Fixed code so you can leave name="bla" blank in short code and SCABN will use post_title on the current page.